The Coronas: 2011–2013: Closer to You

 Closer to You was released on 11 November 2011.
 It went straight into the Irish Indie Chart at number one, making number three in the overall chart.
 The album was produced by Tony Hoffer, who has worked with artists such as The Kooks, Supergrass, Beck and The Fratellis.
 The majority of the album was written whilst the band were in Dingle, County Kerry.
-They later traveled to Los Angeles to link up with Hoffer and record the album.
+They later travelled to Los Angeles to link up with Hoffer and record the album.

 The first single from Closer to You was "Addicted to Progress", which received more radio play in Ireland than any of the band's previous singles, topping Today FM's playlist chart for three consecutive weeks in December 2011.
 The band released their second single "Mark My Words", which featured O'Reilly's now ex-girlfriend and MTV Presenter Laura Whitmore in the official video.
 Closer to You is also the band's first mainstream UK release, having released it in July 2012.
 They proceeded to release videos for other tracks on the album, including "Dreaming Again" and title track "Closer to You".

 The third single from Closer to You was "Dreaming Again" and was released on 10 September 2012.
 The fourth single released from Closer to You is the title track.
 RTÉ Ten reviewer Alan Corr gave the album three stars, claiming that "The Coronas play it straight for the masses on another set that will please their fans and leave hipsters as bewildered as ever."
 Orlagh Murphy from Oxygen.ie said "Although the lyrics of some tracks use typical clichés, and would remind you of a gushing Lionel (Richie) track, The Coronas' music has certainly evolved entirely."

-2014–present: The Long Way
+2014–2017: The Long Way

 In February 2014, The Coronas returned to Australia for a four-date tour, visiting Melbourne, Brisbane, Perth and Sydney in the space of four days.
 Following on from this, the band played some UK dates in May.
 On 8 May 2014, the band released the single "All the Others".
 The song received significant airplay on Irish radio, and reached number three in the Irish Singles Charts, making it the band's highest charting single to date.

 "All the Others" is the lead single from their fourth studio album The Long Way, which was released on 21 November 2014.
+Guitarist Dave McPhillips left the band in December 2019 at the conclusion of The Long Way Home Tour, citing the unpredictability of the touring lifestyle.